MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi/ne-dxgi-dxgi_swap_chain_flag.md

 ### -field DXGI_SWAP_CHAIN_FLAG_FRAME_LATENCY_WAITABLE_OBJECT

 Set this flag to create a waitable object you can use to ensure rendering does not begin while a frame is still being presented.
 When this flag is used, the swapchain's latency must be set with the <a href="/windows/desktop/api/dxgi1_3/nf-dxgi1_3-idxgiswapchain2-setmaximumframelatency">IDXGISwapChain2::SetMaximumFrameLatency</a> API instead of <a href="/windows/desktop/api/dxgi/nf-dxgi-idxgidevice1-setmaximumframelatency">IDXGIDevice1::SetMaximumFrameLatency</a>.

+This flag isn't supported in full-screen mode, unless the render API is Direct3D 12.

 <b>Note</b>  This enumeration value is supported starting with Windows 8.1.